Efe Obada: Carolina Panthers

 On 25 May 2017, Obada was signed by the Carolina Panthers through the NFL's International Player Pathway Program.
-He was waived by the Panthers on 1 September 2017, and was re-signed to the practice squad.
-He signed a reserve/future contract with the Panthers on 8 January 2018.
+He was waived by the Panthers on 1 September, and was re-signed to the practice squad.
+Obada signed a reserve/future contract with the Panthers on 8 January 2018.
 After a strong preseason, Obada became the first player from the NFL International Player Pathway program to make a 53-man roster.
 In Week 3, against the Cincinnati Bengals, Obada played his first regular season game, where he had one sack and one interception.
 He was later awarded the game ball, and was named the NFC Defensive Player of the Week.
 He finished the season with eight combined tackles and two sacks.

 On 23 January 2019, Obada signed a one-year contract extension with the Panthers.
-On 13 October 2019, Obada was made an honorary captain for the Panthers' NFL London Game vs. the Tampa Bay Buccaneers at Tottenham Hotspur Stadium as part of a very emotional day for him.
+On 13 October, Obada was made an honorary captain for the Panthers' NFL London Game vs. the Tampa Bay Buccaneers at Tottenham Hotspur Stadium as part of a very emotional day for him.
 On 6 January 2020, Obada signed a one-year contract extension with the Panthers.
 He was waived on 6 September 2020, but re-signed with the team the next day.
 In Week 3 of the 2020 season against the Los Angeles Chargers, Obada recovered a fumble lost by wide receiver Keenan Allen on the last play of the game to secure a 21–16 win for the Panthers.